-For one, the country is super easy to travel.
+For one, the country is super easy to travel to.
 With a clear and fun backpacking route of amazing places to visit, it’s an easy and stress-free place to explore.
 Chicken buses and cheap shuttles are available in every city, so, you’re never far from your next destination, which I loved.

 Nicaragua’s also cheap, like really cheap.
-In fact, it’s one of Central America’s cheapest countries to travel.
+In fact, it’s one of Central America’s cheapest countries to travel to.
 Food is dirt cheap and beers, well, let’s just say you won’t need to worry about what’s on your tab!
 Hostels and hotels also come at decent rates and there are plenty of options for every budget.

 But unlike other countries in Central America, Nicaragua is actually much safer.
 The locals are friendly and crime rates are lower, especially in tourist destinations.